"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 He pushed the remote again, and Kyle yelled as a fresh wave of pain ripped through his body.

-Cassidy pushed it again, and more pain rippled through him over all the previous tremors.
+Cassidy pushed it again, and more pain rippled through him, coursing over the dying tremors created by the last shock.

-"How," he whispered after a minute between his shallow, gasping breaths.
+"How," Kyle whispered after a minute of shallow, gasping breaths.
 It hurt to breathe.
 It hurt to talk.
 Everything hurt.
-Pain was still shooting through his body, "Could."
+Pain shot through every cell in his body.

-A gleam of cruelty flickered across Cassidy's face.
+A gleam of cruelty flickered in Cassidy's eyes.
 He was enjoying this.
 He pushed the button again.
 And again.

-Kyle was hardly aware that his body had begun to twitch uncontrollably, as if he was having another seizure.
-The pain was so intense he wanted to just give up, to die, anything to end it all.
-The pain had taken away his anger.
-He had no more strength to fight it.
+Kyle was hardly aware that his body had begun to twitch uncontrollably, as if he were having another seizure.
+The pain was so intense.
+He wanted to just give up, to die, anything to end it all.
+He didn't care.
+The pain had overtaken his thoughts.
+It had taken away his anger.
+He had no more strength to fight it, or even to think at all.

 But then Jessi and Amanda's faces simultaneously popped into his head, followed closely by the rest of the Tragers, and Decklen.
 If this was what Cassidy was enjoying doing to him, his own brother, what would he do to them in revenge?

 It was too much to think about.
-The mental and emotional pain the thought brought on added to his physical pain was proving too much for him.
+The mental and emotional pain the thought brought on added to his physical pain was proving too much for him to handle.

-He opened his eyes a slit, to see Cassidy's smirk inches from his own mask of pain.
+He opened his eyes a slit, only to see Cassidy's smirk inches from his own grimace of pain.

-Cassidy pushed the button again, and this fresh wave of pain brought sweet nothingness with it.
+Cassidy pushed the button again, and this fresh wave of pain brought sweet nothingness and refreshing darkness along with it.

-Her eyes widened as she got to the kitchen, found out the source of the sound.
+Her eyes widened as she got to the kitchen, found out the source of the billowing.
 The patio doors were smashed outwards, as if something huge had been flung through them with an amazing amount of strength.
-Glass littered the ground everywhere, and the pieces of the curtain lay amongst the ruin.
+Glass littered the ground everywhere, and pieces of the curtain gently blew with the soft breeze.

 "Kyle?"
 Jessi choked, panic clutching at her chest.
-Obviously, something big had happened here.
+Obviously, something monumental had happened here.

 And where were the rest of the Tragers?

-"Nicole?
-Anyone?"
+"Kyle?
+Nicole?"
 The panic threatened to overwhelm her.
 The only people she cared about in the world were gone.
-She had no idea where they were.
+She had no idea where they were or where to start looking.
 And Kyle – her life – was missing.
-She could feel that something was terribly wrong, even without the evidence in the kitchen.
-Adrenaline and anger pulsed through her body.
-She would kill them, whoever had done this.
-If they hurt Kyle, they would die.
-And she would take a sick pleasure in doing it, she knew.
+Internally, she could feel that something was terribly wrong, even without the evidence in the kitchen.

 But for now, she had to find Kyle, had to help him.